muratk3n/thirdwave/en/README.md

 ---

-It's funny, these dictator types really arent that informed; Hitler had no idea what other leaders were truly thinking, their motives.
+It's funny, these dictator types really arent that informed, bright;
+Hitler had no idea what other leaders were truly thinking, their motives.

 Stalin did ok, he was had, but only for a while, figured out Adolf early enough.